MaybeSamigroup/SVS-SardineHead/README.md

 or actual material values are reflected in short period and can't modify.

 Currently, modification ui is available in SVS Character Creation only.

+Currently, conflict with [HC_FXsettings](https://github.com/TonWonton/HC_FXsettings/tree/DigitalCraft) in DC, will crash on character or scene load if both plugins loaded.